What is the NDIS?

 NDIS funds are supported to:

-- Access basic services and support such as health and education system.
+- Access basic services and support such as health care and education system.

 - Access community services and support such as sports clubs, community groups, and charities.